bradrn/brassica/docs/Writing-Sound-Changes.md

 However, environments may overlap with targets, as well as with themselves.

-Starting with a simple case, consider a rule of trochaic **stress assignment**: that is, a rule which stresses every second syllable.
+Starting with a simple case, consider a rule of trochaic **stress assignment**: that is, a rule which stresses every first syllable.
 Representing stressed vowels with an acute accent, this can be stated as follows:
 ```brassica